isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 **Insert Snippet** - ![](images/insert-snippet-icon.svg)

 Insert a snippet at the current or next valid location.
 For this feature to work, you must have snippets defined in your system.
-For more information about adding a snippet, see [Snippets](#snippets_id20A5D0303XA) later in this guide.
+For more information about adding a snippet, see the **Snippet** feature description in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.

 When you click the Insert Snippet icon, you are shown the Insert Snippet catalog.
 The catalog is context-sensitive, which indicates that it will show the snippets only if they are allowed at the current location.